The Vice of Lust

 “I am afraid that the next time I come my God will humiliate me in your presence, and I shall weep over many who sinned in the past and have not repented of the immoral things they have done—their lust and their sexual sins.” — 2 Corinthians 12:21 (GNT)

-“...the Lord knows how to rescue the godly from trial, and to keep the unrighteous under punishment until the day of judgment—especially those who indulge their flesh in depraved lust, and who despise authority.” — 2 Peter 2:9-10 (NRSV-CE)
+“...the Lord knows how to rescue the godly from trial, and to keep the unrighteous under punishment until the day of judgment—especially those who indulge their flesh in depraved lust, and who despise authority.” — 2 Peter 2:9-10 (NRSVue)

 “Do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived!
-Fornicators, idolaters, adulterers, male prostitutes, sodomites, thieves, the greedy, drunkards, revilers, robbers—none of these will inherit the kingdom of God.” — 1 Corinthians 6:9-10 (NRSV-CE)
+Fornicators, idolaters, adulterers, male prostitutes, sodomites, thieves, the greedy, drunkards, revilers, robbers—none of these will inherit the kingdom of God.” — 1 Corinthians 6:9-10 (NRSVue)

 “Sin must no longer rule in your mortal bodies, so that you obey the desires of your natural self.” — Romans 6:12 (GNT)

 “For this is the will of God, your sanctification: that you abstain from fornication; that each one of you know how to control your own body in holiness and honor, not with lustful passion, like the Gentiles who do not know God; that no one wrong or exploit a brother or sister in this matter, because the Lord is an avenger in all these things, just as we have already told you beforehand and solemnly warned you.
 For God did not call us to impurity but in holiness.
-Therefore whoever rejects this rejects not human authority but God, who also gives his Holy Spirit to you.” — 1 Thessalonians 4:3-8 (NRSV-CE)
+Therefore whoever rejects this rejects not human authority but God, who also gives his Holy Spirit to you.” — 1 Thessalonians 4:3-8 (NRSVue)

-“You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife, or male or female slave, or ox, or donkey, or anything that belongs to your neighbor.” — Exodus 20:17 (NRSV-CE)
+“You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife, or male or female slave, or ox, or donkey, or anything that belongs to your neighbor.” — Exodus 20:17 (NRSVue)

-“You shall not commit adultery.” — Exodus 20:14 (NRSV-CE)
+“You shall not commit adultery.” — Exodus 20:14 (NRSVue)

-“Thus he has given us, through these things, his precious and very great promises, so that through them you may escape from the corruption that is in the world because of lust, and may become participants of the divine nature.” — 2 Peter 1:4 (NRSV-CE)
+“Thus he has given us, through these things, his precious and very great promises, so that through them you may escape from the corruption that is in the world because of lust, and may become participants of the divine nature.” — 2 Peter 1:4 (NRSVue)

 “No testing has overtaken you that is not common to everyone.
-God is faithful, and he will not let you be tested beyond your strength, but with the testing he will also provide the way out so that you may be able to endure it.” — 1 Corinthians 10:13 (NRSV-CE)
+God is faithful, and he will not let you be tested beyond your strength, but with the testing he will also provide the way out so that you may be able to endure it.” — 1 Corinthians 10:13 (NRSVue)

-“You have the fringe so that, when you see it, you will remember all the commandments of the Lord and do them, and not follow the lust of your own heart and your own eyes.” — Numbers 15:39 (NRSV-CE)
+“You have the fringe so that, when you see it, you will remember all the commandments of the Lord and do them, and not follow the lust of your own heart and your own eyes.” — Numbers 15:39 (NRSVue)

 “But we are tempted when we are drawn away and trapped by our own evil desires.
 Then our evil desires conceive and give birth to sin; and sin, when it is full-grown, gives birth to death.” — James 1:14-15 (GNT)